tankf33der/vlang-hc256/README.md

-Vlang implementation of hc256 RNG.
+Vlang implementation of HC-256 RNG.

-PracRand says:
+PracRand says (copy-paste):
 ```
 HC256 is the highest quality recommended RNG and the most cryptographically secure.
 Its biggest drawback is slow seeding time.
-It's also a little slow and a bit large, but not so much of either of those as to hinder usability for typical purposes.
+It's also a little slow and a bit large,
+but not so much of either of those as to hinder usability for typical purposes.

 	actual name: HC-256 (not sure what that stands for)
 	This algorithm is included because it is believed to be quite